strangeproblem/strangeproblem.github.io/thoughts.md

 Here's another example: it is a lie to state there is a 50% chance of rain today.
 It will either rain today for certain or not, depending on the exact atmospheric conditions.
 If we could do all the complicated physics calculations, we could tell for sure.
 There is no "random chance" involved.

 The same reasoning applies to all macroscopic instances of chance and probability.
-Probability does not exist on a macroscopic scale (it may truly exist on a quantum scale; that's still up for debate).
+Probability does not exist on a macroscopic scale (it may truly exist on a quantum scale; that's still up for debate as far as I'm aware).

 So if probability is a lie, why do people talk about it so much?